Skip to Content

 Thanks for reading!

 I hope this blog has shown you that you can actually enjoy Wanaka without breaking the bank!
-With so many free and cheap things to do in Wanaka, I’m sure you’ll be able to keep busy and not spend much either!
+With so many free and cheap things to do in Wanaka, I’m sure you’ll be able to keep busy and keep spending down too.

 If you liked this blog, then I have many more like it!
-Browse around to check out all of my other blogs about Wanaka, Queenstown, or even some of the best things to do in the entire area!
+Browse around to check out all of my other blogs about Wanaka and Queenstown!
 I’ve also added some other helpful guides below for your convenience.